 Could your business use a talented graduate or student?

-We help you find the right people with the right combination of skills, talent and enthusiasm to deliver performance improvements.
+We help you find the right people with the right combination of skills, talent and enthusiasm.

 With 18,000 students and thousands of alumni, Teesside University represents an incredible pool of talent for employers.

 Students and graduates contribute to local, national and international organisations of all shapes and sizes, bringing enthusiasm, creativity, innovation, and problem solving to help your organisation thrive.

 We can provide a customised approach to your recruitment to